Asingjr2/djangs_deli/README.md

 # DJANG'S DELI

 Sample Deli App that displays menu items and store locations.
-Project uses both Django and Angular version 5 so both must be installed.
+Project uses both Django and Angular version 5.2.0 (with cli version 1.7.3) so both must be installed.
+Documentation on downloading Angular can be found at https://angular.io/guide/quickstart.

 __Features in development include:__